charles-uno/charles-uno.github.io/_drafts/2022-03-08-guns-germs-steel.md

 title: "Book Report: Guns, Germs, and Steel"
 image: "/files/guns-germs-steel/corn-markus-winkler-thumb.png"
 description: "Twenty-five years later, it's still worth a read."
-tags: politics media
+tags: media
 ---

 TODO: tagline

-TODO: khoisan hunter-gatherers or herders?
+TODO: better first image?

 At the Massacre of Cajamarca, Pizarro and a few hundred Spaniards killed thousands of Incas and captured Emperor Atahualpa without suffering a single casualty.
 Then they marched on the capital city of Cusco, killing thousands more warriors along the way.